gwezerek/technical-standards/README.md

 # FTE Technical Standards

-The standard below supplement the
+The writing below supplements the best practices already in place at our partner organizations.
+The following documents should be read first, as we have made efforts to eliminate any redundancy between them and this document.
 - [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices)
 - [WordPress VIP Best Practices](https://vip.wordpress.com/documentation/best-practices/)
 - [WordPress Core Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/)